 Short-term Care Quality

-We also wanted to emphasize this facility's nearly flawless government inspections in recent years.
-We gave them a grade of B+ in this category.
-Perhaps the most significant factor we consider in calculating our inspection scores is deficiencies.
-These deficiencies can be found on a facility's recent inspection reports.
-Facilities with better grades in this category typically dodged the more severe deficiencies involving health risks or even death.
-Fortunately, although this place had some minor dings on its report, it had no severe deficiencies.
-Severe deficiencies are those labeled as categories G through L. This tells you the government inspectors did not consider any of the deficiencies on this facility's report to pose an imminent threat to patient safety or health.
-We should point out that deficiency-free inspections are uncommon in the industry.
+In addition, this nursing home received a very good inspection report this year as well.
+It received one of our better scores in that category with a B. Arguably the most important factor we look at in determining our inspection ratings is deficiencies.
+These deficiencies are found on a facility's inspection reports.
+Facilities with higher scores in this category most likely dodged the most severe deficiencies involving patient abuse or death.
+This nursing home was assessed 7 deficiencies on its inspection report, but none were considered to be major deficiencies.
+This tells you that the inspectors did not consider any of the deficiencies to pose an immediate risk to patient safety or health.
+We should note that deficiency-free inspections are rare in the industry.

 Long-term Care Quality

-Overall Rating Over Time
+Rating Over Time